AdobeDocs/experience-manager-brand-portal.en/help/using/brand-portal-share-collection.md

      ![](assets/collection-console.png)

 1. In the **[!UICONTROL Collection Settings]** dialog box, select the users with whom you want to share the collection and select the role for the user to match their global role.
-For example, assign Editor role to a global editor, Viewer role to a global viewer.
+For example, assign the Editor role to a global editor, the Viewer role to a global viewer.

    Alternatively, to make the collection available to all the users irrespective of their group membership and role, make it public by selecting the **[!UICONTROL Public Collection]** check box.